this-isnt-me/ogPypeline/docs/source/hydraulicformulas.rst

    * - power_law_value
      - power law constant value (Integer or Float)

-This function is for the calculation of the reynolds number to indicate the flow regime.
+This function is for the calculation of the Reynolds number to indicate the flow regime.
 It takes in six value inputs(Integers or Floats) and four unit inputs(Strings).
 To see the range of annular velocity units that can be input into the function see the Velocity units section under Force and Power Conversions.
 To see the range of diameter units that can be input into the function see the Length units section under General Conversions.
 To see the range of mud weight units that can be input into the function see the Mud Weight units section under Drilling Conversions.
 To see the range of effective viscosity units that can be input into the function see the Viscosity units section under Drilling Conversions.
-The function returns a dictionary containing a float, reynolds number, and string, flow regime.
+The function returns a dictionary containing a float, Reynolds number, and string, flow regime.

 .. code:: python